ericauld/cutlass/media/docs/pipeline.md

 before issuing other instructions associated with a particular pipeline stage (e.g., copy or write).

 This is a blocking instruction which blocks further execution of consumer threads unless the particular stage waiting to be acquired is released by a consumer.

+EA: So the kind of thing you acquire / release is a "stage"?

 We say that a pipeline at its start is "empty" if producer threads are free to produce and do not need to wait for a consumer release -- that is, if an acquire operation is expected to succeed.
 If the pipeline at its start is empty, then we can either skip performing producer acquire operations during the first pass through the pipeline stages, or use the `make_producer_start_state` method.
 The latter ensures that the acquire operation will succeed at the start of a pipeline.

 ##### Producer commit